serkan-ozal/hazelcast-aware/README.md

 4.9.
 Hazelcast-Aware Injector
 -------

-You can specify your custom injector classes by implementing any **`com.hazelcast.aware.injector.HazelcastAwareInjector`** interface to do some stuff (injecting or whatever you want) on instances of Hazelcast aware classes.
+You can specify your custom injector classes by implementing **`com.hazelcast.aware.injector.HazelcastAwareInjector`** interface to do some stuff (injecting or whatever you want) on instances of Hazelcast aware classes.
 Your custom injector classes are found while scanning claspath and registered automatically.

 You must specify type of your related class to inject by implementing **`Class<T> getType()`** method.
 If you are interested in all types, you can return **`Object.class`** or pre-defined expression of it as **`TYPE_DOESNT_MATTER`** as type in  **`getType()`** method.